TexasInstruments/jacinto-ai-devkit/README.md

 - For example, the **about** tab shows documentation.
 The **summary** tab lists all the branches, commit information and links for cloning that repository (i.e. if you would like to directly clone without using the above submodule command).

 ### What is New:
+- [2020-August-05] **pytorch-mmdetection** is made available with several training/quantization/evaluation examples for object detection.
+See the links for more information.

+- [2020-August-05]: We do not use *git submodule* anymore.
+You can clone or update the repositories mentioned in the **Repositories** section below by *git clone* or *git pull*.

+- [2020-June-15]: **Our internal URLs changed**.
+If you cloned the repository before this date please do a fresh clone to avoid confusion.
+Without this, doing a ./git_submodule_update.sh may appear to succeed, but may not be actually updating the submodules.

-- [2020-Jan-28] pytorch-jacinto-ai-devkit: Documentation and results for Depth Estimation has been added.<br>
+- [2020-January-28] pytorch-jacinto-ai-devkit: Documentation and results for Depth Estimation has been added.<br>

-- [2020-Jan-06] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
+- [2020-January-06] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
 Trained Quantization using QuantTrainModule is now the recommended method of doing Quantization Aware Training and the use of QuantCalibrateModule is discouraged.

 ### License

-Please see the [LICENSE](./LICENSE) file for more information about the license under which this repository is made available.
-The LICENSE file of each submodule is inside that submodule.
+Please see the [LICENSE](./LICENSE) file for more information about the license under which this landing repository is made available.
+The LICENSE file of each repository mentioned here is inside that repository.